 The implementing authorities are on the cantonal level.
 Planning measures are generally taken by cantons.
-They have to take into account noise-related conditions and set 'degrees of sensitivity'.
+They have to take into account noiserelated conditions and set 'degrees of sensitivity'.

-Noise and vibrations are subject to the general provisions of the EPA.
+Air pollution, noise and vibrations are subject to the general provisions of the EPA (articles 13-15 EPA).
 They are subject to the system of limitation that aims, first, to prevent nuisances and then to reduce them, whenever the effect on the environment is harmful despite prevention measures.
-This two-level intervention system is basic for air pollution and noise.
-But the EPA contains additional provisions increasing the prevention of noise through planning measures and dealing with unavoidable noise through construction measures intended to protect existing or future buildings.
+This is the basic two-level intervention system for air pollution, noise and vibrations.
+Besides this, the EPA contains additional provisions that increase the prevention of noise and vibrations through planning measures, and which deal with unavoidable noise through construction measures intended to protect existing or future buildings (articles 19-25 EPA).

-The implementing decree of the overall system related to noise, in particular the Ordinance on Noise Protection (SR 814.41), sets the noise levels referred to in the EPA.
-Various limits to noise are defined:
+Furthermore, there are specific rules relating to noise and air pollution.
+The implementing decree of the overall system related to noise, in particular the Noise Abatement Ordinance (SR 814.41), sets the noise levels referred to in the EPA.
+Various limits to noise are defined in the table below.

 Degree of sensitivity Value of planning Value of emission limit Alarm value

-day night day night day night
+Day Night Day Night Day Night

-Ι recuperation 50 40 55 45 65 60
+Ι Recuperation 50 40 55 45 65 60

-Ш habitation 55 45 60 50 70 65
+II Habitation 55 45 60 50 70 65

-Ш habitation/business 60 50 65 55 70 65
+III Habitation or business 60 50 65 55 70 65

-IV industry 65 55 70 60 75 70
+IV Industry 65 55 70 60 75 70